Washer/Dryer & Energy Efficiency? The Tightly Knit Relationship

 - Moisture sensors — The innovative dryer technology that detects when clothes are dry and automatically stops the machine, thus preventing the machine from running unnecessarily.

 Many ENERGY STAR qualified washing machines and dryers will use over 50% less water and energy through each load of laundry.
-Some models, like GE's Energy Efficient Front Load Washers, will use as much as 64% less water and 75% less energy.
+Some models, like our Energy Efficient Front Load Washers, will use as much as 64% less water and 75% less energy.
 These percentages may correlate to nearly $500 in energy savings over the course of the appliance's lifetime.

 At the turn of the century when the green movement was beginning to develop a head of steam, becoming more energy efficient generally meant spending extra money in an attempt to help preserve the environment.
-More recently though, technology companies like GE have made it easier and more affordable to save energy (and water), and washers/dryers exemplify this trend beautifully.
+More recently though, technology companies like GE Appliances have made it easier and more affordable to save energy (and water), and washers/dryers exemplify this trend beautifully.